How To Grow, Harvest, And Cook With Parsley

 - Gremolata, Epicurious.
 This is a zesty Italian herb sauce.

 You can start it from inexpensive starter plants or from seed.
 (I use the little plants because my workspace is tight, Parsley is also slow to germinate, and, well, patience is in short supply!)
+Plant the starter plant at about the same depth as in the container.

 You can grow it in your garden bed or in containers.
 It needs moist, rich, and well-drained soil and 6-8 hours of sun during the day.
 The morning sun is the easiest.